 If there was one brand out there that screams family camping trips it's Coleman.
 From tents to coolers, this well-known brand has long been supplying car camping families with all their outdoor gear.
 So what better camping coffee maker to caffeinate the whole gang than a Coleman coffee percolator?

-This heavy-duty double-coated enamel 14 cup Coleman camping coffee maker is crack-resistant and easy to use.
-Equipped with a basket, fill it up with ground coffee, pour in the water, and watch it percolate until the coffee is ready.
+This heavy-duty double-coated enamelware 14 cup Coleman camping coffee maker is crack-resistant and gets high marks for ease of use.
+Equipped with a built-in coffee filter, simply fill the basket up with ground coffee, pour in the water and watch it percolate until the coffee is ready.
 It can brew about 14 cups of hot coffee on a camping stove.

 Best For: Temperature Control

 First one up?
-Grab the Stanley and put on the pot and make a cup of joe.
-This stainless steel vacuum French press will keep coffee hot for up to 4 hours - or cold for 9 if it's blazing hot out.
+Grab the Stanley, boil water and make a cup of joe.
+This stainless steel vacuum French press is also a carafe that will keep coffee hot for up to four hours - or cold for nine hours if it's blazing hot out.
 Can your ordinary French press do that?
 I think not.

 Naturally BPA-free, the double wall steel lid retains heat while preventing any plastic contact.
 It also comes equipped with a rugged ergonomic handle so you won't have to worry about breakage when you're roughing it in the outdoors.
 Think of it like the trusty Stanley Thermos we all know and love, expect it brews a mean cup in five minutes.

 If you're the type to wake up at the crack of dawn to watch the sunrise while everyone else is snoozing or want to gear up for an early morning fishing trip, you'll be guaranteed a hot brew with the Stanley French Press coffee maker.